Gawin Caskey

 Gawin Caskey (กวิน แคสกี้; born 8 August 1997), is a Thai-American singer and actor.
-He is known for his roles in Dark Blue Kiss (2019), Not Me (2021–2022), and My Golden Blood (2025).
+He is known for his roles in Dark Blue Kiss (2019), Not Me (2021–2022), and My Golden Blood (2025), as well as singing career under GMMTV Records and Riser Music.
+He is also the owner of clothing brand Sløth.

 Early life and education

 Gawin was born on 8 August 1997 in Bangkok, Thailand.
 He is of Thai-American descent and is fluent in both Thai and English.
 He completed his secondary education at the McDowell High School, United States.
 In January 2023, he completed his International Business Management Program, and graduated in Faculty of Business Administration and Economics from Assumption University (ABAC), Bangkok.

-Career and breakthrough
+Acting career and breakthrough

 In 2018, Gawin entered the entertainment industry when he debuted as "Mork" in the series Kiss Me Again, under GMMTV production.
 His role was reprised in the sequel Dark Blue Kiss in 2019, which catapulted him to stardom.

-From 2018 onwards, Gawin featured in few supporting roles within the industry, which includes role of "Mile" in Girl Next Room: Motorbike Baby, "Saifah" in Enchante, and "D-day" in Oops!
+From 2018 onwards, Gawin featured in few supporting roles within the industry, which includes role of "Mile" in Girl Next Room: Motorbike Baby, "Saifah" in Enchanté, and "D-day" in Oops!
 Mr. Superstar Hit on Me.
 His role as "Dan" in the successful series Not Me brought him to international prominence.

-In 2023, Gawin bagged his first lead role as "Pisaeng" opposite Perawat Sangpotirat (Krist) in the series Be My Favourite, which is the adaptation of Jittirain's novel You Are My Favorite (บทกวีของปีแสง).
+In 2023, Gawin bagged his first lead role as "Pisaeng" opposite Perawat Sangpotirat (Krist) in the series Be My Favorite, which is the adaptation of Jittirain's novel You Are My Favorite (บทกวีของปีแสง).

+In 2025, Gawin formed an acting partnership with co-star Way-ar Sangngern (Joss) for the award-winning television series My Golden Blood.
+This partnership continued when the duo starred in the 2026 television series Only Friends: Dream On and are both set to star in the upcoming Thai television series Round One after the previous project they signed to was cancelled.